Appearance

 When using test runner such as mocha, before() and after() should be preferred over start() and stop().

-This method is starting Hitchy instance serving project selected in mandatory set of toolkit options.
-It is returning promise resolved with context descriptor.
+This method is starting a Hitchy instance serving a project described by a mandatory configuration.
+It is returning a promise resolved with the context descriptor suitable for interacting with the running Hitchy instance.

 Prefer after()